 Regions: Financial Winner

-The company reported second-quarter earnings available to common shareholders of $284 million, or 20 cents a share, increasing from $145 million, or 11 cents a share during the first quarter, and $55 million, or four cents a share, during the second quarter of 2011.
-The second-quarter earnings were reduced by $71 million, or five cents a share, from the accelerated discount accretion on the redeemed TARP preferred shares.
+In comparison, Regions earned $145 million, or 11 cents a share during the first quarter, and $55 million, or four cents a share, during the second quarter of 2011.

 Please see TheStreet's earnings coverage for much more on Regions Financial's second-quarter results.

 FBR analyst Paul Miller rates Regions "Market Perform," with a price target of $6.50, and said late on Tuesday that "the company had a solid operating quarter as lower operating expenses,

 While Miller also said that "Regions continues to make progress in stabilizing its balance sheet and improving funding costs, which should benefit NIM going forward," the concluded by saying that "until Regions can generate stronger core profitability and sustained loan growth, we will remain on the sidelines with regard to shares."

 Miller estimates that Regions will earn 67 cents a share for all of 2012, followed by 2013 EPS of 65 cents.

 Regions Financial's shares have now returned 61% year-to-date, following a 39% decline during 2011.